fgavilondo/learn-rust-webapp/README.md

 Application state is shared with all routes and resources within the same scope.
 State can be accessed with the web::Data<T> extractor where T is type of state.

-Must be synchronised for multi-threaded access.
+Access to state must be synchronised for multi-threaded modification using Mutex, RwLock, Atomic.

 # Async resource handlers